DevExpress-Examples/asp-net-core-dashboard-custom-item-gallery/readme.md

 # Dashboard for ASP.NET Core - Custom Item Gallery

-The example contains the source code of custom items you can use in your Web Dashboard application.
+The example contains the source code of the most requested custom items you can use in your Web Dashboard application.
+Use the custom items from this example as they are, or modify them according to your needs.
+In this Web Dashboard application, you can add custom items from the **Custom Items** group in the [Toolbox](https://docs.devexpress.com/Dashboard/117442/web-dashboard/ui-elements-and-customization/ui-elements/toolbox).

 <!-- default file list -->